bcorfman/arcade_actions/docs/prd.md

 ✅ Supports **group behaviors** critical for arcade shooters
 ✅ Provides **clean separation** between logic, physics, and visuals
-✅ Enables rapid prototyping of sophisticated gameplay without low-level math
+✅ Enables rapid prototyping of sophisticated gameplay without low-level math ✅ Offers **composite actions** for complex behavior sequences ✅ Integrates with Arcade's game state management

 ---

 ## 🌟 Summary

 We are delivering a **modern, extensible, production-ready Actions system** for Arcade that empowers indie devs to build complex 2D games faster, with cleaner and more maintainable code, and with an architecture grounded in real-time delta updates.
+The system includes comprehensive game state management, composite actions for complex behaviors, and a robust testing framework.